domkirby/SimpleWindowsSessionTimer/README.md

 **Note: The app can be closed from the task manager which would circumvent the time limit.
 I recommend that you use this app in place with other restrictions (like blocking the task manager and command prompt).**

 The app will display a warning when two minutes remain in the session.
 When the time is up, the app will use the Windows API to create a forced logoff.

+*This is my first C# app so please pardon the sloppy code, learning as I go :*